 Often fermented yeast extract is included in these formulations, since the fermentation process produces amino acids and peptides that help skin’s cellular renewal.
 Fermented yeast extract could help diminish the signs of skin aging by improving collagen synthesis.

 Interested in incorporating more probiotics into your diet to reap the possible skin care benefits?
 Look for foods like yogurt, aged cheese, kefir, kombucha, kimchi, and sauerkraut on your next trip to the supermarket.

 While further study is needed tosubstantiate the actual affects of probiotics on our skin, eating a well-balanced diet is always a good choice for your overall well-being!

 When you are reaching your 30’s, there are many changes in your body and you come into realization that is the turning point of your life.
 Aging is inevitable part of life.
 It starts with weight fluctuations or lack of energy then everything goes downhill after that.
 There are many ways to slow down the natural cycle of life and head towards the fountain of youth.

 The key to the fountain of youth is to start with a healthy lifestyle habits early.
 Because maintaining is easier than repairing.
 Most people only starts to take care of themselves when they see the signs of aging.

 Omega 3s are fatty acids your body needs the most EPA and DHA.
 It helps lower inflammation that makes cells divide faster.
-Supplements with marine protein and collagen can keeps us younger.

 Vitamin B12 is a water-soluble vitamin that is naturally present in some foods such as spinach, asparagus, brussels sprouts, lentils and beans.
 This vitamin helps reduce inflammation and delays telomere shortening.